Your preferences have been updated.

-The Balashi Gold Mill was built at the tip of the Spanish Lagoon.
+The second site, the Balashi Gold Mill, was built at the tip of the Spanish Lagoon.
 Remnants of this once bustling mill are still visible in the picturesque setting near the narrow canyon of rocks known as Frenchman's Pass.